 Does it measure up to their previous entry?

 When Shin’en Multimedia released Fast Racing NEO on the Wii U, I must have played that game more than any other title on the system.
-For quite some time I was obsessed with being the best on every track and enjoyed having a futuristic racing title on a Nintendo console.
+For quite some time, I was obsessed with being the best on every track and enjoyed having a futuristic racing title on a Nintendo console.
 Now that Fast RMX is available, I’ve been doing the same thing on Nintendo’s latest console; The Nintendo Switch.

-Fast RMX is easy to get into, hard to master, but you’ll enjoy trying to do so.
+Fast RMX is easy to get into, and hard to master, but you’ll enjoy trying to do so.
 The controls are pretty basic as well.
-One button for the acceleration, the left and right triggers allow you to lean into turns, another for handling the boost and one for switching polarities.
+One button for acceleration, the left and right triggers allow you to lean into turns, another for handling the boost, and one for switching polarities.
 For those unfamiliar with the Fast Racing series, Shin’en has implemented a system that requires gamers to switch back and forth between two colors.
 Scattered around the tracks are several yellow and blue colored boost strips, which provide a boost of speed to propel you around the track, or in some cases, above it.
 If you don’t pay attention and change your vehicle to the same color as those strips, running across them can make you lose speed.
 This can make you lose your place during the race, or send you plummeting to your doom.

 The controls are responsive and tight, which is a requirement for a game this fast.
 Never once did I experience any issues with the controls.
 There’s not really much to say other than they work really well.
 That said, the default control configuration just didn’t do it for me.
 I rather have my accelerate and breaking buttons handled by the triggers.
 Thankfully, you’re able to remap the buttons to suit your needs.
 For a better gaming experience, I highly recommend picking up the Nintendo Pro Controller for playing Fast RMX.
-That said if you don’t already own one, finding one may be nearly impossible at the moment.
+That said, if you don’t already own one, finding one may be nearly impossible at the moment.
 I feel that it’s the best way to play the game.
-I simply didn’t enjoy using the Joy-Con’s and the cradle as much as I did with the Pro.
+I simply didn’t enjoy using the Joy-Con and the cradle as much as I did with the Pro.

 Music-wise, the game includes over 40 different uptempo scores.
-They’re decent and fit the overall atmosphere of the game, but aren’t anything you’ll remember outside of the game.
+They’re decent and fit the overall atmosphere of the game, but they aren’t anything you’ll remember outside of the game.
 I’d imagine Shin’en Multimedia may have wanted to do more here, but wanted to keep the size of the game low.
-The sound effects also do what are required and are well done.
+The sound effects also do what is required and are well done.
 The game does include a rather annoying announcer, who definitely overstays his welcome.
 Sadly, there is no way to turn him off.

 Unlike in Fast Racing NEO, which required you to beat a certain league to get access to the Hero Mode, it is present at the start of Fast RMX.
 For me, this is where the real challenge begins.
 Hero Mode requires you to be better than you were in the Championship mode.
 You’ll start out with a full boost bar, which acts like a health bar.
 Boosting will lower the bar amount, as will getting hit.
 You can still fill it up by collecting the boost orbs found on the track, however, once the boost bar is empty, you’re game is over.
 Additionally, falling off a course will also spell the end for you.
 An added challenge that will have gamers attempting to master every course without meeting their fate early.

 The multiplayer portion of the game is simplistic and implemented well.
-You’re able to go online against random racers, local split screen via 4 players or 8 players if you have another Nintendo Switch setup via a LAN.
+You’re able to go online against random racers, local split-screen via 4 players or 8 players if you have another Nintendo Switch setup via a LAN.
 The local split-screen never skips a beat, though I only recommend this for those with larger TV screens.
 Anything on the smaller size of the spectrum will have a hard time seeing what’s going on.
 Still, it makes for a fun party game.

 The online portion is seamless.
-You just jump into either a new game or an ongoing game, vote for the track you want and then wait to see which track wins.
-Lag was never an issue and after several hours of playing online, I didn’t experience any issues.
+You just jump into either a new game or an ongoing game, vote for the track you want, and then wait to see which track wins.
+Lag was never an issue, and after several hours of playing online, I didn’t experience any issues.
 Another nice touch is while you’re waiting to join a session, you’re able to watch the current race in progress.